Evolution Treks Peru

 WATER:

-- Bring a refillable water container or camelback for when you are hiking.
+• Bring a refillable water container or Camelbak for when you are hiking.

 TREKKING BOOTS

-- We strongly encourage you to wear trekking boots on our treks.
+• We strongly recommend wearing trekking boots on our treks.

-- Please make sure to wear boots that you have already broken in prior to the trek.
+• Please ensure you wear boots that have already been broken in before the trek.

-- We discourage people from wearing brand new trekking boots.
-You are more prone to get blisters from wearing brand new boots.
+• We discourage people from wearing brand-new trekking boots.
+You are more prone to getting blisters from wearing brand-new boots.

-- Smoking is not allowed while on the trek.
-We want you to have an overall healthy experience while in the mountains.
+• Smoking is strictly prohibited during the trek.
+We want you to have a healthy overall experience while in the mountains.

-- Any type of mind altering substances are discouraged and illegal while on the hikes.
+• Any type of mind-altering substances is discouraged and illegal while on the hikes.

 PERU ENTRY REQUIREMENTS AND PERMITS